Iqbal-hal/Class_Implimentation/README.md

 4. Execute backtesting with the optimized allocations
 5. Generate comprehensive Excel reports with performance metrics

-This intelligent allocation system should significantly improve your portfolio's risk-adjusted returns compared to equal-weight allocation, as it concentrates more capital in higher-potential opportunities while maintaining prudent diversification.
+This intelligent allocation system should significantly improve your portfolio's risk-adjusted returns compared to equal-weight allocation, as it concentrates more capital in higher-potential opportunities while maintaining prudent diversification.. last changed from local pc through VS code terminal